 Faculties are required to operate within the University's regulatory and quality assurance framework.
 Local policies and practices can supplement those of the University but not supersede them.
 Operationalisation of University regulations, procedures and codes of practice works via faculty governance structures.

-Faculty Learning and Teaching Committees (FLTCs) report to the ULTC via their Associate Dean (Education).
+Faculty Learning and Teaching Committees (FLTCs) report to the UEC via their Associate Dean (Education).
 Boards of Studies oversee individual programmes or clusters of programmes and the related Boards of Examiners and report into FLTCs.
-Boards of Examiners also have a reporting line to SPAB.
+Boards of Examiners also have a reporting line to SPACE.